BeauJoh/iris-hcw-artefact/README.md

 # IRIS: Exploring Performance Scaling of the Intelligent Runtime System and its Dynamic Scheduling Policies

-Please view this artefact here: [iris-hcw-artefact.ipynb](iris-hcw-artefact.ipynb) The following is a conversion of the Jupyter Notebook.
+Please view the full artefact here: [iris-hcw-artefact.ipynb](iris-hcw-artefact.ipynb) The following is an automatic conversion of this Jupyter Notebook and is less pretty.

 ```python
 %load_ext rpy2.ipython